Evidence Trail Timeline: Owen Hamall 1841-1967 | BCG Case Study

 1900 U.S. Census: Kate as Widow

 Significance: Census fertility data (6 born/2 living) quantified the family tragedy.
-Kate supported by adult son Thomas Henry, who followed father's trade as molder.
+Kate supported by extended family after Owen's death, demonstrating importance of family networks for widow survival.

 Source: 1900 U.S. Federal Census, Chicago, Cook County, Illinois